pondevelopment/pon-developer-guide/pull-requests.md

 We need to assume that the contributor has tested their code to the point of being happy with the work to be merged to main and subsequently released.

 If you, as a reviewer, are suspicious that the work in the PR has not been tested, raise this with the contributor.
 Ask them to provide evidence of how they tested it.
-They may not have a mechanism to test it, in which case you may need to help.
+They may not have a mechanism to test it, in which case you or the team may need to help.

 If, as a contributor, you know that this change is not fully tested, highlight this in the PR as a comment.